 Starting out can be a bit daunting but I recall the excitement I felt when I first got started.
 It was the exhilaration of showcasing my creations to a worldwide audience that motivated me to persevere.
 Don't hesitate to begin on a scale and slowly expand your collection.
 Every picture you share brings you closer to attracting a larger pool of prospective customers.

-Read This: How to Sell Photos to Shutterstock
+Read This: How Much Photos Cost on Shutterstock

 Costs Involved in Selling on Shutterstock